qirh/sala_v2/README.md

 ### caveats
 * there's 2 places to update `versions` very un-dry.
-    1. `store.js` to store the state
+    1. `store.js` to store the state.
+Changing the version here will init a new state with default values.
-    2. `service-worker.js` to update the app when there's a newer version deployed.
+    2. `service-worker.js` new version deployed.
+Changing the version here will cause the app to refresh the page and load the new version.

 ## credit
 * [fort awesome](https://fortawesome.com)